kennycha/gnedby/README.md

 # GNEDBY

-> After buying a CD that was already in my GNEDBY, I thought there is a problem to solve
+> After accidentally buying a duplicate CD, I realized there was a problem to solve

 ## What is GNEDBY?

-- GNEDBY is a CLI tool for digitizing physical music library.
+- GNEDBY is a CLI tool for digitizing a physical music collection.
-- GNEDBY was named after IKEA's "GNEDBY".
+- GNEDBY was named after IKEA's "GNEDBY" shelf.

 ## Installation